vlahm/git_workshop/README.md

    3. `git clone <paste>`
    4. Press enter. now you should have `~/projects/git_demo`
    5. `cd git_demo`
-2. Add a new file to the repo
-   1. You could use your graphical file explorer, or `nano new_file.txt`
+2. Add a new file to the repo.
+You may use a graphical file explorer, or e.g. `nano new_file.txt`
-   2. Add some text to the file
+   1. Add some text to the file
-   3. Save the file
+   2. Save the file
 3. Use `git status` to see what has changed
 4. Use `git add new_file.txt` to add the file to the staging area, or `git add .` to recursively add all files in the current directory.
    + It's good practice to verify each action with `git status`, to make sure you're tracking only the files you mean to